A hybrid model for the population dynamics of periodical cicadas: Existence, Stability and Properties of the Single-Brood Solutions

 Since ${\cal D}$ is quadratic in $\des$, opens upward and is negative if $\des = (m+1)/m$, there are two separated regions where the discriminant is non-negative.
 We first consider the biologically relevant case where $\als \leq \m -1$ in which case the two regions where ${\cal D}\geq 0$ are given by

-Linear stability of the steady state solutions is determined by linearizing the dynamical map, Eqn.\ (\ref{eq:eq}).
-Letting $\chis = \chis^\pm + \epsilon$, then to linear order in $\epsilon$ we find,
+Equation \eqref{eq:eq} can be intrepreted as a dynamical map from the adult population at one generation, $\chis$ on the RHS of the equation, to the next generation, $\chis$ on the LHS.
+Linear stability of the steady state solutions is determined by linearizing this dynamical map.
+Letting $\chis = \chis^\pm + \epsilon$, then to linear order in $\epsilon$ we find that

-The factor $(1-\chis^\pm)^2$ is the linearization of the mapping from hatchling to adult population while the remaining factors are the linearization of the reproduction equation.
-Plugging in the equilibrium solutions (Eq.\ \ref{eq:fullsoln}), the two eigenvalues $\Lambda^\pm$ of the linearized map are, respectively,
+where $\epsilon^\prime$ is the size of the perturbation after one generation.
+The factor $(1-\chis^\pm)^2$ is the linearization of the mapping from first instar to adult population while the remaining factors are the linearization of the reproduction equation.
+Plugging in the equilibrium solutions (Eqn.\ \ref{eq:fullsoln}), the eigenvalues $\Lambda^\pm$ of the two linearizations are, respectively,

-After some complicated algebra carried out by Mathematica one sees that in the lower region, Eqn.\ (\ref{eq:lower}), that $\Lambda^+ < 1$ so that $\chis^+$ is the stable solution while $\chis^-$ is unstable.
+After some complicated algebra carried out by Mathematica (see supplementary materials) one sees that in the lower region, Eqn.\ (\ref{eq:lower}), that $\Lambda^+ < 1$ so that $\chis^+$ is the stable solution while $\chis^-$ is unstable.
 The proof of the stability of the ``$+$" solution and instability of the ``$-$" solution is much simpler in the case $\des=0$, a value that is always in the lower region.
 In this case $\Lambda^\pm = 1 \mp \sqrt{{\cal D}}$ so $\Lambda^+$ is less than unity and vice versa.
 By contrast, in the upper region, Eqn.\ (\ref{eq:upper}), the $-$ solution is stable.
 However, the analysis thus far does not incorporate the possibility that the zero is invoked in reproduction equation (Eqn.\ \ref{eq:R} ).
-At the edge of stability of the solutions (${\cal D}=0$) we see from Eqn.\ (\ref{eq:fullsoln}) that,
+At the edge of stability of the solutions (${\cal D}=0$) we see from Eqn.\ (\ref{eq:fullsoln}) that

 Furthermore, for a given value of $\des$ and $\m$, $\chis^- \leq \chis_c$.
-Given a dimensionless adult population, $\chis$, the hatchling population is proportional to $\m \chis (\chis - \des)/(\als+\chis)$.
-Combined with the upper region bound (Eqn.\ \ref{eq:upper}) we see that the hatchling population is always negative so that the zero in Eqn.\ (\ref{eq:R}) must be invoked and the population is extinct.
+Given a dimensionless adult population, $\chis$, the first instar population is proportional to $\m \chis (\chis - \des)/(\als+\chis)$.
+Combined with the upper region bound (Eqn.\ \ref{eq:upper}) we see that the first instar population is always negative so that the zero in Eqn.\ (\ref{eq:R}) must be invoked and the population is extinct.

 A similar analysis can be given for the $\als \geq \m -1$ though this regime is not likely to be biologically relevant.
 In this regime, the upper region is again given by Eqn.\ (\ref{eq:upper}) but the lower region is given by $\des \leq -\als/\m$.
 As before, the upper region corresponds to extinction and, in the lower region, it is the $+$ solution that is stable.